Zoning Planning & Land Use Law in Alabama

 Additionally, if you have been living on your property for a long time, and made improvements on it that complied with the zoning laws in effect at the time, a new zoning law that would be violated by your current use of your property, the new law cannot be enforced against you.
 The U.S. Constitution bars the passage of "ex post facto," or retroactive, laws.
 Once the laws take effect, however, you'll have to comply with the new zoning laws with respect to any new improvements you want to make on your property.

-How Can a Gardendale, Alabama Attorney Help?
+What Can A Gardendale, Alabama Attorney Do?

 If you are in the process of physically altering your property, you are almost certain to face some concerns having to do with local zoning laws.
 If you find that zoning laws are making it very challenging to use your property as you see fit, you may have legal recourse, typically in the form of a variance.
 Of course, your chances of success in any zoning dispute will be immeasurably increased if you have the help of a qualified Gardendale, Alabama attorney.